Sagaan Ubgen: In Mongolian tsam and Tibetan cham dances

 Tsagaan Ubgen has the same kindly bald old man with a white beard appearance in the Mongolian version of the Cham dance.
-There, he appears alongside other masked characters representing other syncretic Buddhist gods such as Begze, Mahākāla, and the Garuda; and is one of the few characters in the dance who is able to speak.
+There, he appears alongside other masked characters representing other syncretic Buddhist gods such as Begtse, Mahākāla, and the Garuda; and is one of the few characters in the dance who is able to speak.

 The Elder White character was imported from the Cham dance into the Tibetan Cham in the 20th century by order of the 13th Dalai Lama, who had a dream during his exile in Mongolia.
 He is named rgan po dkar po, or simply rgan dkar, in Tibetan, and was first introduced into the Cham dance as part of the New Year's dance of the Potala Palace at Namgyal Monastery.
 From there, he spread to cham dance in other monasteries throughout Tibet.

 In the Cham dance, Tsagaan Ubgen, dressed all in white with a snuff bottle attached to his girdle, is the main character in the "Tiger Dance", which symbolizes the transition to the new year from the old.
 He enters the dance area weak and staggering, or even being carried.
 After symbolically killing a tiger by striking a tiger skin with a stick, his strength is renewed.
 In some variations of the dance, he then proceeds to pass among the audience seeking donations of money, sometimes offering a peck of snuff from his bottle in return.
 In other variations, he begins to drink alcohol and continue dancing until he is too drunk to dance.